reefactor/brainfood_reference/hard_questions.md

 ### Is "Purushakara / Daiva" (Fate / Will) proportion is an individual constant given at birth ?

+> For Fate The willing leads, the unwilling drags along
+> ― Seneca, Letters from a Stoic

 Where [Daiva](https://www.wisdomlib.org/definition/daiva) - fate, pre-determined _supreme predestination_ and [Purushakara](https://www.wisdomlib.org/definition/purushakara) - freedom of individual will

 [ROLE OF DAIVA (FATE)–PURUSAKARA (HUMAN EFFORTS) IN DETERMINATION OF AYU](http://www.ijariie.com/AdminUploadPdf/ROLE_OF_DAIVA__FATE_%E2%80%93PURUSAKARA__HUMAN_EFFORTS__IN_DETERMINATION_OF_AYU_ijariie10958.pdf)